Stárkov: Etymology

 The name is derived either from the Czech surname Stárek or from the German surname Stark.
 In the oldest preserved written record, both the Czech and German names of the settlement appear.

 Geography

 Stárkov is located about 13 km north of Náchod and 27 km southwest of the Polish city of Wałbrzych.
 It lies in the Broumov Highlands, in the Broumovsko Protected Landscape Area.
 The Dřevíč Stream flows through the town.

 History

 The first written mention of Stárkov is from 1250.
-It was probably founded in the first half of the 13th century during the colonization of forests in this region.
+It was probably founded in the first half of the 13th century during the colonisation of forests in this region.
 The name Stárkov was first used in 1321.
 In 1573, Stárkov was promoted to a town.